manojgodara/MobileFabric_CRM_Demo_KonyStudio/README.md

 1. Download the project
 2. Import project to your Kony IDE.
-3. In the project,go to js folder under modules and open 'config.js' file
+3. In the project, Go to js folder under modules and open 'config.js' file
-4. Configure your app secret,app key, service URL that you got from your Kony MobileFabric console after app configuration and configure your sales force accounts details.
+4. Configure your app secret,app key, service URL that you got from your Kony MobileFabric console after app configuration and configure your salesforce developer accounts details.
 Please look at config.js file below for more information.
 5. Build and run the app

 config.js: